 Once you’ve completed the preparation time, strain it with cheesecloth to remove the herb pieces, then reserve that oil.

-To make the salve, put a saucepan and add the beeswax and herb infused oil.
+To make the salve, using a double boiler saucepan with water in the bottom saucepan, add the beeswax and herb infused oil.
 On low heat, stir the oil and beeswax until the wax has all melted.
 Whisk it and then place it in a clean glass container with a tight-fitting lid.
 Don’t use it until it has cooled and solidified.

 If you are still looking for another great pain relieving salve, we suggest you try the following recipe as well.

 It adds some great pain relieving essential oils to the mix that should boost the positive effects of the coconut oil as well.